-•Felling Backcut (the final cut in a tree felling operation made on the opposite side of the tree from the notching undercut).
-The backcut is always made level and horizontal, and at a minimum of 50mm above the horizontal cut of the notch.
+Backcut (the final cut in a tree blocking operation made on the opposite side of the tree from the notching undercut).
+The backcut is always made level and horizontal, and at a minimum of 50 mm above the horizontal cut of the notch.

-- •Never cut through to the notch.
-Always leave a band of wood between the notch and backcut (approximately 50mm or 1/10 the diameter of the tree).
+Never cut through to the notch.
+Always leave a band of wood between the notch and backcut (approximately 50 mm or 1/10 the diameter of the tree).
 This is called "hinge" or "hingewood."
-It controls the fall of the tree and prevents slipping or twisting or shoot-back of the tree off the stump. - •On large diameter trees, stop the back cut before it is deep enough for the tree to either fall or settle back on the stump.
+It controls the fall of the tree and prevents slipping or twisting or shootback of the tree off the stump.

+On large diameter trees, stop the back cut before it is deep enough for the tree to either fall or settle back on the stump.
 Then insert soft wooden or plastic wedges into the cut so they do not touch the chain.
-The wedges can be driven in, little by little, to help jack the tree over.
+The wedges can be driven in, little by little, to help iack the tree over.

-As tree starts to fall, stop the chainsaw and put it down immediately.
-Retreat along the cleared path, but watch the action in case something falls your way.
+•As the tree starts to fall, stop the chainsaw and put it down immediately.
 Be alert for overhead limbs or branches that may fall and watch your footing.